 "I will rise now in the night and seek the one whom my soul loves.
 I sought him, but I found him not.
 Breathlessly, I implored the watchman of the street, 'Oh, have you seen him? have you seen the one whom my soul loves?'
 But I found him not.
 I continued searching, desperately searching in the night; then, finally, my eyes met the one whom my soul loves.
 I ran to him, held him tightly in my arms, and would not let him go."
 Song Of Solomon

-Just as Jurgen's young man was able to recreate his early farm days, and as the seven-year-old child was able to conjure a super-friend to make clay sparrows fly, so too lovers will be able to craft and design a world, or any number of them, to explore their specific, very personal, missed or bungled opportunities of Earth-days; proximate cause of their having lost each other.
+Just as Jurgen's young man was able to recreate his early farm-boy days, and as the seven-year-old child was able to conjure a super-friend to make clay sparrows fly, so too lovers will be able to craft and design a world, or any number of them, to explore their specific, very personal, and to make right, missed or bungled opportunities of Earth-days; proximate cause of their having lost each other.

 you don't know anything about me...

 "Please don't pretend that you know me."